-- implementation of the Total Loss Absorbing Capacity (TLAC) standard and amendments to capital requirements to reflect remaining Basel reforms, including the introduction of a leverage ratio and net stable funding ratio (NSFR) (published in OJ 7 June 2019 as part of the risk reduction package April 2019)
+- implementation of the Total Loss Absorbing Capacity (TLAC) standard and amendments to capital requirements to reflect remaining Basel reforms, including the introduction of a leverage ratio and net stable funding ratio (NSFR) (published in OJ 7 June 2019 as part of the risk reduction package)

 - finalisation of the proposed European Deposit Insurance Scheme (EDIS) and development of a last resort common fiscal backstop to the Single Resolution Fund, including a credit line from the European Stability Mechanism (ESM) (carried forward to new Commission; an early policy priority identified by the incoming Commission President)

-- new measures to reduce non-performing loans (NPLs) (prudential measures adopted and published in OJ in April 2019; proposed directive setting out other measures outstanding as at May 2019)
+- new measures to reduce non-performing loans (NPLs) (prudential measures published in OJ 25 April 2019; proposed directive setting out other measures carried forward to new Commission)

 - supervising large investment firms carrying out bank-like activities in the same way as credit institutions within the Single Supervisory Mechanism (SSM) framework (EP adopted Investment Firms Review package April 2019)

-- the development of sovereign bond-backed securities (SBBS) (EP adopted April 2019)
+- the development of sovereign bond-backed securities (SBBS) (agreed and EP adopted April 2019)

 In his September 2017 State of the Union address, Jean-Claude Juncker also set out his view that all Member States should be encouraged to join the Banking Union.